*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 You want to have a relatively cool water temperature of about 180°F for this genmaicha green tea.
 Kyoto tea uses Gyokuro green tea at its base, which tends to be a bit delicate so this lower temperature will keep the tea from burning and becoming too bitter.

 The steep time should be around 2-3 minutes.
-You can always steep longer or shorter depending on your personal tastes.
+You can always steep longer or shorter depending on your tastes.
 Keep in mind that this is pretty delicate so over-steeping is a real possibility.
 Finally, I would use between 1 and 2 teaspoons of loose-leaf Kyoto tea.
-The exact amount is going to be determined by your personal taste.
+The exact amount is going to be determined by your taste.

 - Use good quality spring water for the best flavor